Carlyle expresses interest in Chemring

 Chemring Group Plc (CHG.L) said it had received a preliminary expression of interest from private equity firm Carlyle Group (CG.O), sending the military equipment maker's shares up 26 percent.

-The company, which has a market value of 605.8 million pounds, declined to comment on the status of the approach and whether it was considering it.
+The company, which has a market value of 605.8 million pounds ($953.66 million), declined to comment on the status of the approach and whether it was considering it.

 Carlyle has until September 14 to either make a firm bid for Chemring or pull out, as per the takeover code.